miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ## 6.A.
 Project 1: A simple MS Word file

 Launch LibreOffice Writer and create a new text document.
-Then use File > Open to Choose open any short MS Word document (.docx format) document in the source language.
+Then use ***File > Open*** to Choose open any short MS Word (.docx format) document in the source language.
 It should include at least some formatting, such as title, subheads, font changes.
-(For the purposes of this tutorial, you may use .docx files according to this procedure, although in fact .docx files do not require the mediation of LibreOffice Writer.
+(For the purposes of this tutorial, you may use ***.docx*** files according to this procedure, although in fact .docx files do not require the mediation of LibreOffice Writer.
 See User‘s Manual when you are ready for the fine points.)
-In LibreOffice select the menu File > Save As, name the file, and close it in .odt format.
+In LibreOffice, select the menu ***File > Save As***, name the file, and close it in ***.odt*** format.
 Click and drag the newly created .odt file to the ***/source*** folder of your ***My Project-1*** folder, which you created in Step **5**.

-You can [find an example .odt file](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/files/demo.odt) at GitHub repository of the tutorial for your convenience.
+You can find [an example .odt file](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/files/demo.odt) and [.docx file](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/files/demo.docx) at GitHub repository of the tutorial for your convenience.

-Launch OmegaT and click Project > Open.
-Navigate to My Project-1 (it will have the OmegaT icon beside it).
+Launch OmegaT and click ***Project > Open***.
+Navigate to ***My Project-1*** (it will have the OmegaT icon beside it).
 Double-click on the file.
 The Project Files dialog will display your source document.
 Close the dialog box.
 Your translation file is now displayed in the Editing pane, and you can begin translating.
-(Note that this screenshot refers to OmegaT 1.6.0 in the blue bar at the top.
-Owing to the pace at which OmegaT is being developed, the appearance of the screenshots and possibly some other information may have changed slightly.)

 ![Edit pane with ODT file](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/en/edit-pane-odt-file.png)

 The basic idea is that the text is presented to you one segment at a time.
 A segment normally corresponds to one sentence.
-You type your translation into the field provided, confirm by hitting Enter, and so on.
+You type your translation into the field provided, confirm by hitting ***Enter***, and so on.
 OmegaT is an “inline” translation memory application, meaning that you see only one copy of the text; segments which have already been translated appear as such, otherwise the untranslated source text is displayed.
 Only in the case of the “active” segment, which is highlighted, are both source text and translation displayed.
 By default, the source text is pasted into the target text segment for you.
 This is convenient with heavily tagged (formatted) text, since it is easier to retain the tags undamaged by simply replacing the text between them.
 With less heavily tagged text, you can delete the content of the target text field and simply type in the translation, or you can instruct OmegaT to leave it blank by default (refer to the User’s Manual for details).